Artemis Gounaki: Career

 In 2001, Gounaki became the vocal coach of the German TV show Popstars.
 Her work helped the winning band Bro'Sis selling over 1,500,000 copies of their debut album Never Forget within three days.
 Later, she extended her work to different countries.
 In 2003, she moved to Athens to become the vocal coach of the Greek version of Popstars and to work on the vocal-production of the winning band Hi-5.

 During that time, she also worked on the German Popstars show, which took place in Orlando, Florida US and created the two bands Preluders and Overground.
 After finishing that production, Gounaki went to Greece to arrange and to produce the Christmas CD of Hi-5, Mia Nihta San K'iafti.

 After this, Gounaki was one of the judges on the Greek TV Show Eurostars.
 The show was won by Apostolos Psihraimis who was supposed to represent the country in the Eurovision Song Contest 2004.
 However, ERT internally chose superstar Sakis Rouvas and sent him to the Eurovision Song Contest in Istanbul, where Rouvas finished in third place, equalling Greece's best result up to that point.

 When she returned to Germany, Gounaki coached, arranged and recorded the new Popstars band Nu Pagadi.

 Gounaki cooperates with music producers and musicians such as Greg Manning, Toni Cottura or Marc Mozart, Lou Bega, T.M.Stevens, Leslie Mandoki, Uwe Fahrenkrog-Petersen, Thorsten Brötzmann or Peter Ries and works for major record companies like Sony BMG or Universal Music.

 However, she took a break for nine months to spend more time with her family.
 In October 2005, Gounaki published a book called Singen?
 Kann jeder!
 (Everyone can sing), which she had written while she was on hiatus.
-The following month she took up studies at the University of Munich to study architecture.
+The following month, she took up studies at LMU Munich to study architecture.

 Together with German Pop Idol Alexander Klaws and German singer Jeanette Biedermann, Gounaki returned to television with the show Beste Stimme gesucht (Best voice wanted) on KI.KA, a German TV channel for children.
 The show scouted for children with a talent for singing.
 Gounaki also worked very closely with Jeanette Biedermann during her Bad Girls Club Tour 2006 as her voice coach.
 Her next TV project as vocal coach and a vocal-producer was a Swiss audition show called Musicstar in winter 2006/07 on SF1.